-A Sunday service will operate on St Patrick’s Day, while there will be a number of diversions on routes between Friday 16th and Tuesday 20th March.
+A Sunday service will operate on St. Patrick’s Day and Monday 18th March, and there will be a number of diversions on routes between Friday 15th and Monday 18th.
 Full details of these are available at the Dublin Bus website.

-Luas services on St. Patrick’s Day will run to a normal Saturday timetable, with the following exceptions:
+Luas services on St. Patrick’s Day and Monday 18th March will run to a Sunday timetable.
+The following exceptions will apply on Sunday 17th:

 On the Green Line, trams will only run from Brides Glen to St. Stephen’s Green and from Broombridge to Dominick between 7am and 6pm.
 As such, the following city centre stops will be closed: Dawson, Westmoreland, O’Connell – GPO, O’Connell Upper, Parnell, Marlborough and Trinity.